CAMP responsive element modulator: Spermiogenesis deficiency

 CREM has been shown to be a master-switch regulator in testis.
 It plays an important role in the regulation of the expression of post-meiotic genes, and this has been supported by several studies using CREM-mutation mice.
 The results showed the first step in the process of sperm formation would be blocked if the germ cell development in mice CREM gene were disrupted.
 The cAMP response element sites can be found in the promoter region of some postmeiotic genes, so that the CREM can target and regulate these genes.

-Two studies proved that treat the rats with Salvia hypoleuca and Alpina galanga can significantly increased the CREM gene expression.
+Two studies proved that treatment of rats with Salvia hypoleuca and Alpina galanga can significantly increased the CREM gene expression.

 Systemic lupus erythematousus

 Less IL-2 will be produced from T cells in humans or mice with systemic lupus erythematousus (SLE).
 Some studies showed that an increased level CREM was presented in the nucleus of T lymphocytes from SLE patients.
 The CREM bound to the -180 site of the IL-2 promoter to repress its transcription.